oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 A simplified 2-zone-model of a stratified thermal energy storage.

-.. 	figure:: _pics/stratified_thermal_storage.pdf
+.. 	figure:: _pics/stratified_thermal_storage.png
    :width: 70 %
-   :alt: stratified_thermal_storage.pdf
+   :alt: stratified_thermal_storage.png
    :align: left

    Fig. 1: Schematic of the simplified model of a stratified thermal storage with two